chadwhitacre/openpath/2024/history/index.md

 ---

 We're creating a new brand of software sharing called [Fair Source](https://fair.io/).
 It relates historically to Open Source (started in 1998) which relates to Free Software (1983).
 In some fashion, software sharing goes back to the beginning of computing.
 Why do we need Fair Source now?

 ### Safe for Developers and Companies Alike

-One way to think about Fair Source software is __safety__:
+One way to think about Fair Source software is **safety**:

 1. Safe for <b>developers</b> to read, run, modify, and contribute back to without undue compliance risk.